Frequently Asked Questions List

-The Publications Design program integrates professional writing and graphic design; we ask that entering candidates have a background in at least one of those areas.
+The M.A. in Integrated Design program integrates professional writing and graphic design; we ask that entering candidates have a background in at least one of those areas.
 If you have some background in writing but do not have a background in graphic design, we have courses that can provide you the necessary background.

-Will we have to use specific software in publications design courses?
+Will we have to use specific software in integrated design courses?